Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 - *Relevant Language*
   Select the language of the attribute value used for the mapping.
 All active languages are displayed in the drop-down list.
-The drop-down list is only displayed, when the **Title** option is selected in the *Match destination node by* drop-down list.
+The drop-down list is only displayed if the **Title** option is selected in the *Match destination node by* drop-down list.